 (2) Preheat the oven to 200C(fan).
 Sift the flour, baking powder and salt into a bowl.
 Stir in the dry tea leaves and rub in the butter with your fingertips.

 (3) Stir in the sugar, sultanas and then add most of the milk.
 Bring it all together to form a soft, but not sticky dough, adding more milk as needed.

 TOP TIP: in order to keep the scones light is important not to handle the dough too much; a round-bladed knife is an excellent way to bring the dough together in the gentlest manner needed so as not to over-work the dough.
 Just stir it through the mixture with one hand while rotating the bowl with the other and it will rapidly come together with minimal effort.
 Then use your hands gently pat into a slightly flattened ball.
 It is also better having the dough on the stickier side.

 (4) Roll out the dough onto a lightly floured surface until about 2cm thick and use a 4cm circular cutter to cut out scones, gently re-rolling and cutting more scones out of the remaining dough as needed.
 If you want to go for miniature scones, use a 2cm or so cutter but roll the dough out a little thinner (otherwise the scones could topple over while they bake!).

 (5) Brush the tops lightly with beaten egg, taking care not to let the egg drip down the sides (which would hinder the rise you are after).
 Bake in the oven for 12-15 minutes until well risen and golden.
 Transfer to a wire rack to cool completely.

-(6) Split the scones and serve with raspberry curd and clotted cream.
+(6) Split the scones and serve with jam or curd and plenty of clotted cream.